-Climate change and extreme weather events have impacted North
+Climate change and extreme weather events have impacted North American agroecosystems, with crop-specific effects that vary in direction and magnitude by event and location.
+Climate change has generally reduced agricultural productivity by 12.5% since 1961, with progressively greater losses moving south from Canada to Mexico and in drought-prone rainfed systems, while favorable conditions increased yields of maize and soybeans in regions like the USA Great Plains.

-American agroecosystems with crop-specific effects that vary in direction and magnitude by event and location.
-Climate change has generally reduced agricultural productivity by 12.5% since 1961, with progressively greater losses moving south from Canada to Mexico and in drought-prone rain-fed systems while favourable conditions increased yields of maize, and soybeans in regions like the USA Great Plains.
-Heavy exploitation of limited water supplies, especially in the western USA and deteriorating freshwater management infrastructure, have heightened the risks of freshwater supply security.
-Climate change will continue to shift North American agricultural suitability ranges and intensify production losses of key crops.
+Heavy exploitation of limited water supplies, especially in the western USA, and deteriorating freshwater management infrastructure have heightened the risks of freshwater supply security.
+Climate change will continue to shift North American agricultural suitability ranges and intensify production losses for key crops.
 In the absence of mitigation, incremental adaptation measures may not be sufficient to address rapidly changing conditions and extreme events, increasing the need for cross-sectoral coordination in the implementation of mitigation and adaptation measures.

 Climate hazards are projected to intensify further across North America.
 Heatwaves, as well as wildfire activity, will intensify.
-Humidity-enhanced heat stress, aridification and extreme precipitation events that lead to severe flooding, erosion, debris flows and ultimately loss of ecosystem function, life and property are projected to intensify.
+Humidity-enhanced heat stress, aridification and extreme precipitation events that lead to severe flooding, erosion, debris flows and ultimately loss of ecosystem function, life, and property are projected to intensify.
 Hotter droughts and progressive loss of seasonal water storage in snow and ice will tend to reduce summer season stream flows in much of western North America, while population growth and extensive irrigated agriculture will continue to place high demands on those flows.
-Under the RCP8.5 a temperature rise of 4-6 degrees Celsius is projected for the USA and especially in the southeast of the USA days with a temperature of more than 40 degrees Celsius are projected to increase by 45 days
+Under the RCP8.5 scenario, a temperature rise of 4-6°C is projected for the USA.
+The southeast of the country, in particular, is projected to experience an additional 45 days with a temperature exceeding 40°C.

-While the observed impacts of climate change on soybean yield and productivity in North America are positive, models that do not account for CO2 fertilization project a significant negative effect on the soybean yield in North America under RCP8.5.
-However, models accounting for the positive effects on crop growth due to increased levels of atmospheric CO2 project that soybean production is likely to increase in the USA by 2100 under RCP8.5.
-Depending on the model chosen and whether the soybeans are rainfed or irrigated, Soybean yield under RCP8.5 is projected to fall between 11,427 - 15,481 kg/ha-1 in the USA compared to the baseline scenario (8,895 - 14,011 kg/ha-1).
+While the observed impacts of climate change on soybean yield and productivity in North America are positive, models that do not account for $\rm CO_2$ fertilization project a significant negative impact on the soybean yield in North America under RCP8.5.
+However, models accounting for the positive effects on crop growth due to increased levels of atmospheric $\rm CO_2$ project that soybean production is likely to rise in the USA by 2100 under RCP8.5.
+Depending on the model chosen and whether the soybeans are rainfed or irrigated, soybean yield under RCP8.5 is projected to fall by 11,427-15,481 kg/ha-1 in the USA compared to the baseline scenario (8,895-14,011 kg/ha-1).